Wednesday, April 25, 2007

-James Alm (Georgia State) & Michael McKee (Tennessee) have posted Audit Certainty, Audit Productivity, and Taxpayer Compliance on SSRN.
+James Alm (Georgia State University, Andrew Young School of Policy Studies) & Michael McKee (University of Tennessee, Department of Economics) have published Audit Certainty, Audit Productivity, and Taxpayer Compliance, 59 Nat'l Tax J. 801 (2006).
 Here is the abstract:

-Strategies for dealing with evasion include such standard policies as stricter enforcement (e.g., increased audit rates, more extensive audits, larger penalties).
-However, the exact responses of taxpayers to these enforcement measures are quite difficult to measure with existing field data, and so are not known precisely.
-In this paper we use experimental methods to examine how individuals respond in their compliance decisions to a "certain" probability of audit and to information concerning the "productivity" of an audit.
-Our design informs some individuals that their return will be audited with certainty prior to making their compliance decision, while other individuals receive information that they will not be audited; we also inform individuals of the productivity of the audit by stating how much unreported income will be discovered via the audit.
-We find that the announcement of audits increases the compliance rate of those who are told that they will be audited.
-However, the compliance rate of those who know that they will not be audited falls, and the net effect is that overall compliance falls.
+Strategies for reducing tax evasion include stricter enforcement, but taxpayer responses to increased enforcement are difficult to measure with field data.
+We use experimental methods to examine individual compliance responses to advance information on audit probability and productivity.
+Our design informs some individuals that their return will be audited prior to making their compliance decision, while other individuals receive information that they will not be audited; we also inform individuals of the productivity (fraction of unreported income discovered) of the audit.
+Announcement increases compliance of those told they will be audited, but reduces compliance of those knowing they will not be audited; the net effect is that overall compliance falls.